General Mills Inc

 ISSUES

-A U.S. multinational manufacturer of major food brands.
-Until June 2022, it sourced Pillsbury products from a factory in an illegal settlement in the occupied West Bank.
+One of the world's largest food manufacturers.
+Until 2022, it produced Pillsbury products in a factory located in an illegal settlement in the occupied West Bank.

-The factory started manufacturing Pillsbury products for General Mills in 2002, and was expanded that year using $2 million of Israeli government money.
+In 2002, when it was converted to making Pillsbury products, the factory was expanded using $2 million of Israeli government money.
 Shalgal has received additional grants from the Israeli government at least twice, in 2010 and 2019, to increase the number of workers at the factory.
 The Israeli government allows Shalgal to employ 128 Palestinian workers from the West Bank as of 2019.
-The factory employs a similar number of Israeli Jews, mostly from the ultra-orthodox community.
+The factory employs a similar number of Israeli Jews.

 The Atarot Industrial Zone is located north of Jerusalem and is part of the area of the West Bank known as “East Jerusalem,” which Israel illegally annexed in the aftermath of the 1967 war.
 The Pillsbury factory was built on land that belongs to Beit Hanina, a Palestinian town that Israel made into a neighborhood of Jerusalem and later split into two by the separation wall.
 Israel confiscated this land in 1970, as part of the largest confiscation of Palestinian land in the Jerusalem environs.